ChainSafe/lodestar/packages/lodestar/README.md

 ## What you need
-You will need to go over the [specification](https://github.com/ethereum/lodestar-specs).
+You will need to go over the [specification](https://github.com/ethereum/eth2.0-specs).
 You will also need to have a [basic understanding of sharding](https://github.com/ethereum/wiki/wiki/Sharding-FAQs).
-Note that that the specification is an ongoing document and will get outdated.
-The reference implementation by the Ethereum development team is written in Python and can be found [here](https://github.com/ethereum/beacon_chain).

 ## Getting Started